MENU

 SHU (RIPE) PU'ER - artificially aged

-SHENG (RAW) PU'ER usually aged for several years, or even decades, to enjoy the taste, which develop and become softer, deeper and multi-faceted.
-Chinese people consider that old tea has a lot of beneficial properties to human body.
-More about SHENG PU'ER.
+SHENG (RAW) PU'ER usually aged for several years, or even decades, to enjoy the taste, which develops and becomes softer, deeper, and multi-faceted.
+Chinese people consider that old tea has a lot of beneficial properties for the human body.

 The price of those teas depends on